Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 all_keys = student.keys()       # dict_keys(['name', 'age', 'grade'])
 key_list = list(student.keys()) # ['name', 'age', 'grade'] - convert to list
 ```
-**Explanation:** The `keys()` method returns a view of all dictionary keys.
+ The `keys()` method returns a view of all dictionary keys.
 It's not a list, but you can convert it to a list or iterate over it.
 The view updates automatically if the dictionary changes.

 **values() method:**
 ```python